UMA WCCC Facility

 * Humanities, including history, philosophy and literature.

-understand basic operations, use word processor, manage and comprehend spreadsheets, professionally present
+* Computer Literacy, understand basic operations, use word processor, manage and comprehend spreadsheets, professionally present information.

 Course Delivery: ILS courses are taught asynchronously via the Internet, some streamed video instruction, and computer conferencing technologies are used.
 Contact between faculty and students is maintained via e-mail, phone, discussion in the course management system and other technologies as parties are able to participate (video conferences through various platforms, chatting, etc.).
 This distance education option includes national and international delivery.
 Computer use, e-mail skills, and access to Internet (high speed preferred) are required to be successful in the program.
 Please see the ILS Department Policies for more information and necessary access to technology to support student success.